Missouri Inheritance Laws: The Hard Facts Every Family Has to Face

 No Erasing the Spouse: Limits on Disinheritance

 There’s no wiping out a spouse by will in Missouri without a fight.
-Even if a will says “leave nothing,” the law protects the spouse through what’s called the “elective share.”
+Even if a will says “leave nothing,” the law protects the spouse through the “elective share.”
 The surviving spouse can claim one-half of the estate if there are no children involved, or one-third if there are children.
-This money comes right off the top before any other distributions, no matter what the will says.
+This comes right off the top before any other distributions, no matter what the will says.

 Minor children get some protection, at least for owed support.
 Adult children, however, can be cut out of a will unless there’s evidence of fraud, force, or incompetence.
-The law draws a sharp line at adulthood.

 Probate: What Actually Happens After Death

-Probate cuts through the formalities—country courthouses, lawyers, misplaced keys.
+Probate cuts through the formalities—county courthouses, lawyers, misplaced keys.
 The court names someone (usually the executor) to round up assets, pay what’s owed, then hand out what’s left.
 In Missouri, probate isn’t quick.
 It usually drags on for months.
 Complications, debts, or fighting can stretch things even longer.

 Not every asset makes it into probate.
 Anything jointly owned with right of survivorship, accounts with named beneficiaries, and property in a trust pass outside the process.
 A bit of paperwork can save families a year of headaches.